938-pop-lorena/Circles/README.md

 Functionalities will be available using a menu or commands:
 ## 1. Generate 'n' circles
 - n is a positive integer read from the keyboard.
-- program generates and stores n distinct, random circles (distinct = at least one of x,y,radius must differ) , each completely enclosed in the square defined by corners (0,0) and (20,20)
+- program generates and stores n distinct, random circles (distinct = at least one of x, y, radius must differ), each completely enclosed in the square defined by corners (0,0) and (20,20)

 ## 2. Delete all circles from a given rectangle